One-loop electroweak radiative corrections to polarized $e^+e^- \to \gamma Z$ process: Numerical results and comparisons

 \subsubsection{Angular dependence}

-With polarized electron beams and the possibility to invert these polarization, four different polarized cross sections $\sigma_{--,-+,+-,++}$ can be measured.
-We prefer to estimate 100\% polarization and in this case the polarized cross sections is mainly determined by the components $\sigma_{-+}$ and $\sigma_{+-}$.

-Figures \ref{eeaz250fig}, \ref{eeaz500fig} and \ref{eeaz1000fig} illustrate the angular dependence of the 100~\% polarized cross sections (Born and one-loop level in the $\alpha(0)$ and $G_\mu$ EW schemes for {\sb} (left panel) and the corresponding relative corrections for {\sa} and {\sb} (right panel), respectively at c.m. energies $\sqrt{s}=$ 250, 500 and 1000 GeV.
-The $\vartheta_Z$ is the angle between the initial electron $e^-$ and final $Z$-boson.

-For all c.m. energies $\sqrt{s}=$ 250, 500 and 1000 GeV the minimum of Born and one-loop cross sections are at zero while the maximum are at the cut value 0.9 of $\cvz$.
-As seen from the left panels of the Figs.~\ref{eeaz250fig},~\ref{eeaz500fig} and~\ref{eeaz1000fig} the one-loop cross sections are closer to each other than Born values for two $\alpha(0)$ and $G_\mu$ EW schemes.
+The angular dependence of the unpolarized cross sections for the Born and one-loop levels in the $\alpha(0)$ EW scheme (upper panel) and QED and weak relative corrections (lower panel) is illustrated in Figs.~1-3.
+The symbol $\vartheta_Z$ denotes the angle between the initial positron $e^+(p_1)$ and the $Z$-boson.
+This angular curve is symmetrical about zero.
+For all c.m. energies the minimum of the Born and one-loop cross sections is at zero while the maximum is in the corners of the angular cut value.

-At the zero value of $\cvz$ there is no difference between the relative corrections $\delta$ for {\sa} and {\sb} for all energies.
-The influence of different setups becomes significant at $\cvz=0.2-0.25$.
-It should be also noted that the values of the $\delta$ decrease with increasing of the $\cvz$ value.
-The decreasing becomes sharp after the value of $\cvz=0.8-0.85$.

-Since there is a symmetry on the $\cvz$ variable, differential cross sections only for $\cvz \in$ [0,0.9] are shown.